knitcodemonkey/processes/bullet_journaling_for_adhd.md

 ## My Bullet Journal

+### 2022

+I'm continuing to use the Index and Collections spreads from 2019, while continuing my layouts from 2021.
+Bullet Journals don't need to be decorative to be functional.

 ### 2021

 As a Senior Staff Engineer, my work changes from day to day.
 Some days I have checklists.
 Others are full of 1:1s and mentorship.
 Sometimes I am in planning and leadership meetings where notes need to be kept online for a wider audience.
 The complicated spreads still don't fit what I need.
 I moved to using stickers or printouts for calendars and visual resources, and checklist/journaling layouts for the rest.